An3s079/MPGungeon/README.md

 # MPGungeon
-a mod intended for adding multiplayer functionality to enter the gungeon
+a mod intended for adding limited TCP and UDP networking to the game Enter the Gungeon